2020 3rd Annual NFAA Midwest Classic Trail Shoot

 Individual $20 (No money awards)

-You must be a card carrying pro to enter into the Pro division
+You must be a card carrying pro to enter into the NFAA Pro division

 All Pro Shooters must shoot in the Trail Shoot and NFAA portions.

-You will start shooting at the signal at approximately 10:00 am both days.
+You will start shooting at the signal at approximately 10:00 am on Saturday and 9am on Sunday.
 The alarm horn will sound to begin.